 We are registered as a data controller with the Information Commissioner's Office.

-Due to Data Protection laws, it is likely that most requests to gain or view footage, will not be permitted.
+Due to Data Protection laws, it is likely that most requests to gain or view footage, will not be allowed.
 This is because we must, as a Data Controller, adhere to various prohibitions within legislation.
-This said, each request will be assessed on a case by case basis.
+This said, each request will be considered on a case by case basis.

-If you feel that you have a request that can be sanctioned, you will firstly need to provide DDDC with the following in writing:
+If you feel that you have a request, you will firstly need to provide DDDC with the following in writing: